TaoHuang0/Trade_NC/README.md

 3. Using `npm start` to start the program.
 You will be redirected to our website!
 4. Using `Ctrl+c` in commend line to stop the program.

 P.S: We use `npm start` instead of `npm run`, but they perform the same task.
-Also, `npm test` is available.
+Also, `npm test` is available for our project.
 You can use this in commend line to test the program.

 ## Dependencies
 Checking out our dependencies and API root points [here](https://github.com/comp426-2022-fall/a99-Group04/blob/main/docs/endpoints.md).